 Research design

-It is also required for candidates to have documentation of hands-on laboratory experiences in exercise physiology (or related) laboratories and hold a current ASEP membership.
+It is also required for candidates to have hands-on laboratory experiences in exercise physiology (or related) laboratories and hold a current ASEP membership.

 You have several options for exercise physiologists seeking certification.
 Two different programs offer the major certifications: ASEP and The American College of Sports Medicine (ACSM).
 These certifications include: